shreydesai/apcs/Elevens Lab QA.md

 }
 ```

-e.
-Which one of the methods that you identified in question 4b above needs to call the cardIndexes method before calling the containsPairSum11 and containsJQK methods?
+e) Which one of the methods that you identified in question 4b above needs to call the cardIndexes method before calling the containsPairSum11 and containsJQK methods?
 Why?

 ```
 The method anotherPlayIsPossible needs to call the cardIndexes method before calling the containsPairSum11 and containsJQK methods.
 It needs to do this in order to get the indexes of all the cards on the board ( non-null cards) so that it can check to see if the board contains another pair of cards that sum to 11 or a JQK-triplet.